This document provides an overview of table clustering capabilities in BigQuery.

 When to use clustering

-- You commonly use filters or aggregation against particular columns in your queries.
+- Your queries commonly use filters or aggregation against multiple particular columns.

 When you use clustering and partitioning together, the data can be partitioned by a date or timestamp column and then clustered on a different set of columns.
 In this case, data in each partition is clustered based on the values of the clustering columns.
 Partitioning provides a way to obtain accurate cost estimates for queries (based on the partitions that are scanned).